bigdots-io/bigdots-io-node/README.md

 ### Display Text

-Display text with Rich formating and alignment is easy and quick.
+Display text with rich formatting and alignment is easy and quick.
 For available fonts, reference the [fonts repo](https://github.com/bigdots-io/fonts).

+*Note:* Make sure you're using the [Programmable macro!](https://github.com/bigdots-io/macros)

 ```js
 var bigdots = new BigdotsIO({